 If you do not need to use the benefit to support the child in the present, set up an interest-bearing account in his name and list yourself as a fiduciary.
 The SSA can direct deposit his monthly payments into the savings account, where they will earn interest until he turns 18 and gains access to the money.
 An alternate savings option recognized by the SSA is the purchase of U.S. Savings Bonds listing the child as the owner.

 If you spend the monthly Social Security payment, keep records detailing the child's expenses.
 Save utility bill statements, grocery receipts and any other invoices to support your claims.
 When you save the funds, keep bank statements listing the balance in the savings account and retain the receipts for savings bond purchases.
-Keep a running worksheet of the benefit amount received and spent to simplify preparation of the annual report.
-After you submit a completed report, retain the records in case the SSA needs verification.
+Keep a running worksheet of the benefit amount received and spent to simplify preparation of the annual report, if you are required to fill it out.
+If not, you should file this information in the event SSA ever asks for it.

 - Social Security Administration: A Guide for Representative Payees